fullstaq-ruby/server-edition/README.md

 JRuby, TruffleRuby and Rubinius are alternative Ruby implementations, that are different from the official Ruby (MRI).

 Fullstaq Ruby is not an alternative Ruby implementation.
 It is a distribution of MRI.

-#### Vs Rubywhale

-[Rubywhale](https://gist.github.com/FooBarWidget/b9f01c777a6fcdbe0c0e8d69a1c26ad3#mounting-a-directory-and-running-the-container-with-user) is a Ruby Docker base image that's highly optimized for container- and cloud-native environments.
-Rubywhale also integrates with Jemalloc and malloc_trim, and so provides similar benefits as Fullstaq Ruby.
-However, Fullstaq Ruby is not especially designed for containerization, and thus provides no Docker base images.

 ## Installation